chaws/siqueira.tech/_posts/others/2018-09-16-Kernel-compilation-and-installation.md

 compiled or not as a part of the Kernel image.

 Every Linux Distribution (e.g., Arch, Debian, and Fedora) usually maintain and distribute their own `.config` file.
-The distributions `.config` usually enables most of the available options (especially the device drivers) because they have to run in a large variety of hardware.
+Distributions' `.config` usually enables most of the available options (especially device drivers) because they have to run in a large variety of hardware.
 In other words, it means that your computer may have several device drivers that you do not need.
-Nonetheless, the important thing here is: the more options you have enabled in the `.config` file, it takes more time to compile.
+Nonetheless, the important thing here is: the more options you have enabled in the `.config` file the more it takes to compile it.

 If this is your first time trying to use your own compiled kernel version, I strongly recommend you to use the `.config` provided by your operating system